ErShakirAnsari/how-to/maven/how-to-publish-an-artifact-maven-central.md

             </goals>
             <configuration>
                 <!--
                     Prevent `gpg` from using pinentry programs,
-                    only use for GitHub action,
-                    remove <gpgArguments> tag for manual deploy
+                    for non interactive mode such as CICD ie. GitHub action, remove <gpgArguments> tag for manual deploy
                  -->
                 <gpgArguments>